 Working Papers

 Safety for Whom?
-How Law Enforcement and School Resource Officer Training Impacts Racial Gaps in School Exclusionary Discipline (Link to downloadable pdf)
+School Policing, Institutional Authority, and Racial Inequality in Discipline Discipline (Link to downloadable pdf)

-Does Investing in Schools Reduce Violent Crime? (with Jamein P. Cunningham and Kenneth D. Whaley)
+Investing in Schools, Saving Lives?
+School Finance Reform and Homicide Victimization (with Jamein P. Cunningham and Kenneth D. Whaley)

 *Draft is available upon request